rishitarajmishra2104/projects/README.md

 # 🚀 My First Year Programming Journey

 Welcome to my repository! 🎉
-I’m **Rishita**, a first-year Computer Science & Engineering (CSE) student, passionate about coding, building projects, and exploring new technologies.
+I’m **Rishita**, a first-year Computer Science & business system (CSBS) student, passionate about coding, building projects, and exploring new technologies.

 This repo is part of my learning journey as I dive into programming languages, Data Structures, and fun beginner projects.